foundeo/cfdocs/guides/en/script.md

 ## Script support for tags

-CF11+ ColdFusion 11 allows you to invoke nearlly all the builtin tags in a generic manner.
+CF11+ ColdFusion 11 allows you to invoke nearly all the builtin tags in a generic manner.

     <cfscript>
     cfexampletag (attrib=1, attr2=2); // The parent tag